vmikk/phylonext_manual/docs/installation.md

 sudo usermod -aG docker $USER
 newgrp docker
 ```

+### Windows

+It would be easier to use Docker Desktop WSL 2 backend on Windows.
+Docker Desktop is an application for Windows that provides an easy-to-use interface for managing Docker containers.
+It includes tools for building and deploying containerized applications, as well as for managing the lifecycle of containers.

+To install Docker on Windows, you will need to follow these steps:
+- Download the Docker Desktop installer from the Docker website [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+- Double-click the installer to begin the installation process.
+- Follow the prompts to complete the installation.
+This will include accepting the terms of the license agreement and selecting the installation location.
+- Once the installation is complete, you will need to restart your computer to complete the installation process.

+For for details see [the Docker Desktop documentation](https://docs.docker.com/desktop/windows/wsl/).

 ## 3. Download the pipeline and test it on a minimal dataset with a single command